cloudcity/deathstare/README.md

     bundle install
     rake deathstare:install:migrations
+    rake db:create
     rake db:migrate

 It's now possible to start the dashboard:

     rails server

-Create a `suites` directory and populate it with subclasses of {Deathstare::Suite}.
+Create a `suite` directory and populate it with subclasses of {Deathstare::Suite}.
-These are your tests suites!
+These are your test suites!
 You can run them with rake or in the web dashboard.
 To see a list of suites runnable with rake:

-    rake -T suites:
+    rake -T suite:

 To view this documentation locally in your browser, with the dashboard running: